There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

-The Grinch was never silly or over-the-top, but Jim Carrey very much made this role his own, and he did so like few others could.
-He brought all of his energy, but simultaneously played the role with a lot of emotional complexity.
-On the surface, he hated Christmas.
-However, deep down the character was lonely and felt excluded.
-As the story progressed, that was brought more and more to the surface, and Jim Carrey brought that to the screen in a way that was equally entertaining and compelling.
+The Grinch was never silly or over-the-top in the classic cartoon, but Jim Carrey very much made this role his own, and he did so like few others could.
+He brought all of his energy and comedic flair, and he also played the role with a surprising amount of emotional depth.
+On the surface, he hated Christmas, but deep down the character was lonely and he felt excluded.
+As the story progressed, that was brought more and more to the surface, and Jim Carrey brought that to the screen in a way that was as entertaining as it was compelling.

-Jim Carrey made this role fun, while also giving the role a lot of heart and dramatic depth.
-He was also able to do all of that under an insane amount of makeup, which understandably could have hindered the actor in this role.
-The Grinch was the titular character, so—if this movie was to work at all—this character needed to work.
+Jim Carrey made this role fun, while also giving the role a lot of heart.
+He was also able to do all of that under an insane amount of makeup, which understandably could have hindered the actor’s ability to portray the character’s emotion.
+The Grinch was the titular character, so this character needed to work.
 Thankfully, Jim Carrey crushed this role by making it his own while very much maintaining the essence of the character.
-This character worked so well in this movie and Jim Carrey deserves a ton of credit.
-The character was written well, but few could have brought this character to the screen as effectively as he did.
+The character was written well, but few could have brought this character to the screen as effectively as Jim Carrey did.

 Con: Martha May (-3pts)

 This was an aspect of this story that I just could not buy.
-I did not buy it when I was a kid, and I buy it even less as an adult.
-The issue that I am referring to was Martha May’s ridiculous view of the Grinch.
+I did not buy it when I was a kid, and I bought it even less as an adult.
+The issue was Martha May’s ridiculous view of the Grinch.
 Having her be sympathetic toward the Grinch would have been fine.
 The story set that up in a way that would have made complete sense.
 However, the magnitude of her feelings toward the Grinch were just too much, and I did not buy it.